This course provides a broad education in computer science with a particular focus on software systems development.

-During the final year, you will get exposed to more advance topics to consolidate your knowledge and understanding of the software development role in industry in preparation for future employment.
-Modules at this stage include Mobile Technologies, Enterprise Computing, Concurrent and Distributed Systems and Software Engineering.
-In your final year you will also gain practical experience in the planning, development and implementation of a computing system, this can be used to showcase your skillset to future employers.
+During the final year, you will get exposed to more advanced topics that will consolidate your knowledge and understanding of the different roles that you can undertake in industry.
+You will also have the opportunity to gain practical experience in the planning, development and implementation of an IT System through your Final Year Project and this can be used to showcase your skillset to future employers.

 The University regularly ‘refreshes’ courses to make sure they are as up-to-date as possible.
 The University calls this process 'academic revalidation’.
 This course will be ‘refreshed’ during the 2017/18 academic year, with changes put in place for students entering in September 2018.
 For the most up-to-date course/ module information, please contact the Course Director: